Keyan History, Family Crest & Coats of Arms

 Early History of the Keyan family

 This web page shows only a small excerpt of our Keyan research.
-Another 247 words (18 lines of text) covering the years 1100, 1160, 1530 and 1463 are included under the topic Early Keyan History in all our PDF Extended History products and printed products wherever possible.
+Another 131 words (9 lines of text) covering the years 1100, 1160, 1530 and 1463 are included under the topic Early Keyan History in all our PDF Extended History products and printed products wherever possible.

 Keyan Spelling Variations

 Endless spelling variations are a prevailing characteristic of Norman surnames.
 Old and Middle English lacked any definite spelling rules, and the introduction of Norman French added an unfamiliar ingredient to the English linguistic stew.
 French and Latin, the languages of the court, also influenced spellings.
 Finally, Medieval scribes generally spelled words according to how they sounded, so one person was often referred to by different spellings in different documents.
 The name has been spelled Kimes, Kymes, Kyme, Kime and others.

 Early Notables of the Keyan family (pre 1700)

-Another 26 words (2 lines of text) are included under the topic Early Keyan Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Keyan Notables in all our PDF Extended History products and printed products wherever possible.